Should you remortgage?

 The only thing you can do is sit tight, make overpayments whenever you can afford it as long as you won't be charged fees as well, and wait for prices in your area to go up again.

-Although at the time of writing, there are more mortgages at 95% than we have seen for a long time so it’s worth checking to see if it’s worth switching.
-Don’t forget to check if your current lender charges an early repayment charge to leave.
+Having said that, 95% mortgages are more competitive these days, so it's worth checking to see if it's worth switching.
+Don't forget to check if your current lender charges an early repayment charge to leave.

 You've had credit problems since taking out your last mortgage.

-Since the credit crunch, lenders have become much more picky about who they lend to.
-The regulator, the Financial Conduct Authority, now also requires them to carefully check the mortgage is affordable, not just at current rates, but at a higher rate too, to ensure you could cope if interest rates were to rise.
+These days lenders are picky about who they lend to.
+The regulator, the Financial Conduct Authority, also requires them to carefully check the mortgage is affordable, not just at current rates, but at a higher rate too, to ensure you could cope if interest rates were to rise.

 As a result, lenders will want a lot of detail about your outgoings, and are looking for spotless repayment histories or at least a good, clean record of handling debts well.

-It might only take one recently missed payment to your credit card, loan, mortgage, utility company...even your mobile phone to scupper your chances.
-Check your credit file to be sure.
+It might only take one recently missed payment to your credit card, loan, mortgage, utility company... even your mobile phone to scupper your chances.
+See our How to boost your credit score guide for more details.